-- The Urgency Score is based on a scale of 1-6, with a score of 6 being the most urgent and a score of 1 not being consistent with the goals of the CIP. - The Average Criteria Score is based on a range from 12-60 using the committee members' assessments of the 12 evaluation criteria for each project.

-- The Total Project Cost consists of the sum of principal plus interest or lease payments for projects paid for over time. - The First Tax Impact Year is when the project's first payment is made - The First Year Tax Impact Estimate is the Town and School District tax rate based on the first principal and interest/lease payment (based on the 2024 assessed valuation) - The first five projects above were supported with a vote of 9 in favor and 0 opposed.
-The Elm Street project was supported with a vote of 7 in favor and 2 opposed.
+- The Average Criteria Score is based on a range from 9-60 using the nine committee members' assessments of the 12 evaluation criteria for each project. - The Total Project Cost consists of the sum of principal plus interest or lease payments for projects paid for over time. - The First Tax Impact Year is when the project's first payment is made - The First Year Tax Impact Estimate is the Town and School District tax rate based on the first principal and interest/lease payment (based on the 2023 assessed valuation)

-The Committee does not recommend placing the following projects on the 2025 town warrant.
+The Committee does not recommend placing the following projects on the 2024 town warrant.
 While they have merit, the Committee felt these projects would place an unacceptably high burden on the taxpayers, OR the projects can be paid from the 2024 operating budget:

 Table 2.
-Not Recommended 2025 Projects
+Not Recommended 2024 Projects (placeholding until final votes)